socrata-platform/nbe-dataset-migrator/README.md

 ### Updates
 * 4/1/15: No longer requires DataSync! (seriously, no April fools here)
+* 4/6/15: Uses Phidippides to get computation strategy, not soda fountain.
+No more VPN!

 ### Installation
 To use the gem in a local project, include the following in the project's Gemfile: